 - The measuring range begins where the beam hits the tank bottom.
-Particularly with dish bottoms or conical outlets, the level cannot be detected below this point. - For overspill protection, it is possible to define a safety distance (SD) additionally to the blocking distance (BD). - Depending on its consistence, foam can either absorb microwaves or reflect them off the foam surface.
-Measurement is possible under certain conditions. - The smallest possible measuring range B depends on the antenna version (see Figure •). - Tank diameter and height should be at least dimensioned such that a reflection of the radar signal on both sides of the tank can be ruled out (see "Beam angle" on page 14). - In case of media with a low dielectric constant (groups A and B), the tank bottom can be visible through the medium at low levels (low height C).
-Reduced accuracy has to be expected in this range.
-If this is not acceptable, we recommend positioning the zero point at a distance C (see Figure •) above the tank bottom in these applications. - In principle, it is possible to measure up to the tip of the horn antenna.
-However, due to considerations regarding accuracy, corrosion, and build-up, the end of the measuring range should not be chosen any closer than 50 mm (2") to the tip of the horn antenna (see A in Figure •). - The safety distance (SD) is set to 0.1 m (4") by default and generating an alarm in case the product level rises inside the safety distance.
+Particularly with dish bottoms or conical outlets the level cannot be detected below this point. - For overspill protection, it is possible to define a safety distance (SD) additionally to the blocking distance (BD). - Depending on its consistence, foam can either absorb microwaves or reflect them off the foam surface.
+Measurement is possible under certain conditions. - The smallest possible measuring range B depends on the antenna version (see Fig.). - The zero should be positioned at the end of the tube, as the electromagnetic waves do not propagate completely outside the tube.
+It must be taken into account that the accuracy may be reduced in the area C. In order to guarantee the required accuracy in these cases, it is recommended to position the zero-point at a distance C above the tank bottom (see Figure 4-3). - In applications with planar antennas, especially for media with low dielectric constants (media group A and B, (see Table 4-2 on page 14), the end of the measuring range should not be closer than 1 m (40") to the flange (see A in Figure 4-3). - The safety distance (SD) is set to 0.5 m (20") by default, generating an alarm in case the product level rises inside the safety distance.

-Figure 4-5: Measuring Conditions
+Figure 4-3: Measuring Conditions

-reference: flange / BD (see Figure •) reference: antenna tip (see Figure •) recommended Blocking distance Safety distance additional settings BD [m (ft)] SD [m (ft)] A [mm (in)] B [m (ft)] C [mm (in)] 7530 horn length 0.1 (0.3) 50 (2) 0.5 (1.64) 150 to 300 (6 to 12)
+reference: flange / BD (see Figure 4-3) reference: an tenna tip (see I Figure 4-3) Blocking distance Safety distance recommende d additional se ttings BD [m (ft)] SD [m (ft)] A [mm (in)] B [m (ft)] C [mm (in)] 7532 1 (3.28) 0.5 (1.6) 1000 (40) 0.5 (1.64) 150 to 300 (6 to 12)